-Públicos are public minibuses which are the cheapest form of public transport, yet offer little in the way of comfort.
-They tend to leave when the Público is full, therefore there is no set schedule.
-The destination is written on the front of the van.
+Públicos are public minibuses.
+This is the cheapest form of public transport, but offers little in the way of comfort.
+Públicos tend to leave only when full, so there is no set schedule.

-Passenger ferries operate with limited capacity from the main island to Vieques or Culebra, and therefore tickets should be booked in advance.
+Passenger ferries operate with limited capacity from the main island to the smaller surrounding islands.
+Tickets should be booked in advance.

 Taxis are available in larger cities.
-White tourist taxis with turístico logos congregate around the cruise ports of San Juan and have fixed rates between $10 and $20 for one-way trips to that area's sites.
-Non-tourist taxi drivers generally don't use meters, so it is best to establish a rate prior to the journey.
+White tourist taxis with turístico logos congregate around tourist areas of San Juan and charge by zone rather than by meter.
+Non-tourist taxi drivers have meters but don't always use them, so it is best to establish a rate before the journey begins.

 Driving in Puerto Rico